 Unless you are cycling competitively, this choice really comes down to personal preference.
 You gain a bit of speed and efficiency by switching to clipless.
 You give up some functionality and freedom.
 I have noticed with my friends that most people who switch to clipless tend to stick with it.

-Where do you stand on the flat pedals vs clipless debate?
-Share your thoughts in the comments below!
+Do you prefer flat or clipless pedals?
+Share your experience in the comments below!

 More from Where The Road Forks